Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you

 Brad Bilinsky, our Sales and Account Manager for South and Western Australian, agreed, saying, “I’m a morning person, so I enjoy a good breakfast, coffee and time to catch up on tasks and the news.”

-For Rebecca Gardner, our Sales and Account Manager in Melbourne, morning exercise is key, she says, “Exercise first thing, it wakes you up and gets you into a positive headspace.”
+Another Sales and Account Manager in Melbourne, says, “Exercise first thing, it wakes you up and gets you into a positive headspace.”

 But whether it’s in the morning or evening, all our remote workers agreed that making some time for daily exercise is key.
 Whether you prefer heading to the gym or taking the dog for a walk, exercise has been shown to reduce stress and increase creativity, helping you to have a more productive day.

 Our remote and home-based staff unanimously agree that getting dressed properly each day for work is critical.
 People often joke that they would love to be at home and work in their pyjamas but, in reality, getting dressed as if you are heading to the office puts you in ‘work mode’.
 It also ensures you look professional with all those video meetings you’ll be having.

 Making a conscious effort to differentiate your work and personal lives can be a challenge when you’re working from home.
 If you have the luxury of a spare room, take advantage of the space and set up your office so that you can walk out at the end of the day and shut the door.
 It’s also important to be wary of the lines between work and personal life blurring.
 Be sure to stick to your working hours as much as possible, and leave your to-do-list for the next day instead of taking it into your evening.